 Gastric disturbances ranging from diarrhoea to bloating and frank pain have become the norm for many since baking methods changed; the Chorleywood bread process.

-And this despite the Chorleywood bread process that has dramatically lowered the cost of baking the loaf that we would typically find in a supermarket.
-Instead it is almost certainly the cause of the abdominal pain so many now experience.
+And this despite the fact that the Chorleywood bread-process has dramatically lowered the cost of baking the loaf that we would typically find in a supermarket.
+This technology is almost certainly the cause of the abdominal pain so many now experience.

 There are typically two definitions of real bread.

 The first definition is the gold-standard which the diehards would defend with their lives.
 However since 100pc wholemeal flour is only really available to those with a small mill, it is unrealistic for the general-public; and so the second is the one commonly used.
 There is nevertheless a proviso.

 There is a big fat-lie in the industry which enables millers to market their flour as "wholemeal" provided they have not removed more than 40% of the goodies; the germ and bran.
 That's where the protein, vitamins and minerals are located.

 The lignans that help prevent breast tumours have also been extracted; it comes thus as no surprise that mammary-gland neoplasms have surpassed those of the lung.
 Many folk have sensibly stopped smoking but simultaneously are eating less of the foods rich in this vital phytonutrient.